openjdk/jdk/doc/testing.md

 ## Test selection

-All functionality is available using the run-test make target.
+All functionality is available using the `test` make target.
 In this use case, the test or tests to be executed is controlled using the `TEST` variable.
-To speed up subsequent test runs with no source code changes, run-test-only can be used instead, which do not depend on the source and test image build.
+To speed up subsequent test runs with no source code changes, `test-only` can be used instead, which do not depend on the source and test image build.

 For some common top-level tests, direct make targets have been generated.
 This includes all JTReg test groups, the hotspot gtest, and custom tests (if present).
-This means that `make run-test-tier1` is equivalent to `make run-test TEST="tier1"`, but the latter is more tab-completion friendly.
-For more complex test runs, the `run-test TEST="x"` solution needs to be used.
+This means that `make test-tier1` is equivalent to `make test TEST="tier1"`, but the latter is more tab-completion friendly.
+For more complex test runs, the `test TEST="x"` solution needs to be used.

 The test specifications given in `TEST` is parsed into fully qualified test descriptors, which clearly and unambigously show which tests will be run.
 As an